stefan-kolb/jaxws-samples/README.md

 Sample projects using JAX-WS technologies.

+To deploy the samples to Glassfish just run `gradle cargoRunLocal`

 ### *deployment-styles*
 Demonstrates several JAX-WS deployments on JSR 109-compatible application servers (e.g. Glassfish), Tomcat and as a standalone application.